armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ```bash
 hal version list
 ```
-Note that Armory Spinnaker uses a major version numbering scheme that is one version higher than open source Spinnaker.
+Note that Armory Spinnaker uses a major version numbering scheme that is one version higher than Open Source Spinnaker.
 For example, Armory Spinnaker  `2.x.x` correlates to Open Source Spinnaker `1.x.x`.

 After you decide on a version, run the following commands to specify the version: